BenjaminHae/MPMChromeExtension/README.md

 ## Installation

-Currently this extension is not available in the chrome store.
+This extension is available in the [chrome web store](https://chrome.google.com/webstore/detail/modern-password-manager/nicghopbfhgnjbbkdhkhaiekhpdjdfge).
-You need to manually add the extension.
-Download the corresponding crx file from the releases of this repository.